 “I would only hope that a judge would consider the severe impact of incarceration on every single person that is facing sentencing where a judge has discretion,” Domingo says.
 “I would hope the severe impact of incarceration could be a policy compass.”

-She just doesn’t think prison sentences will heal victims, like the woman Brock Turner sexually assaulted.
+She just doesn’t think prison sentences will heal victims — such as the woman Brock Turner sexually assaulted.

 “I wonder whether recalling a judge, or, mandatory minimum laws, is going to return this woman to wholeness,” Domingo says.
 “If we had a justice system that really thought about how do we return people to wholeness, I don't think these options would be there.”